SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP BTP and SAP S/4HANA/README.md

 5. Choose **Save**.

-**Check**

-Your service entitlements overview should look like this:
+> Your service entitlements overview should look like this:

  ![Screen](./images/setup14.png)